-Before vessels' first call to the FSRU, the Office ensures that a Ship-to-Ship compatibility study according to general SIGTTO, Ship to Ship Transfer Guide and the FSRU specific requirements is in place.
+Before vessels' first call to the FSRU, the user ensures that a Ship-to-Ship compatibility study (SSCS) according to general SIGTTO, Ship to Ship Transfer Guide and the FSRU specific requirements is in place.
+The user will submit by email to compatibility@gastrade.gr all documentation mention in section 3.6 to the FSRU Manager.
+A confirmation receipt should be sent within 60 minutes.
+In case such confirmation is not sent please contact the FSRU Manager (Contact details shown in Table 3) to confirm that the documents have been well received.